 If you notice any of these effects taking place, it may be necessary to call in our tree removal services, and after that, our stump grinding services.

-There are certain species of trees that should be avoided in order to avoid the structural damage that their invasive roots can cause.
+Certain tree species should be avoided to prevent the structural damage their invasive roots can cause.

 Here is the list of 11 trees with invasive roots in Australia: